-- demonstrated to the physician or the physician's designee the skill level necessary to use the medication. - The student has demonstrated proper selfadministration technique to the school nurse. - The student's parent/guardian has signed a statement authorizing self-administration and acknowledging that the district and its employees or agents will incur no liability as a result of any injury arising from the selfadministration of such medication unless such injury is a result of negligence on the part of the district or its employees or agents.
+- 1. The medication was prescribed or ordered by the student's physician. - 2.
+The physician has provided a written treatment plan for the condition for which the medication was prescribed or authorized that includes a certification that the student is capable of and has been instructed in the correct and responsible use of the medication and has demonstrated to the physician or the physician's designee the skill level necessary to use the medication. - 3.
+The student has demonstrated proper self-administration technique to the school nurse. - 4.
+The student's parent/guardian has signed a statement authorizing self-administration and acknowledging that the district and its employees or agents will incur no liability as a result of any injury arising from the self-administration of such medication unless such injury is a result of negligence on the part of the district or its employees or agents.